China state banks seen selling dollars to push yuan to one-week high - traders

-SHANGHAI, June 27 Chinese state-owned banks sold dollars in the onshore foreign exchange market to prop up the Chinese currency on Tuesday afternoon, traders said.
+SHANGHAI, June 27 (Reuters) - Chinese state-owned banks sold dollars in the onshore foreign exchange market to prop up the Chinese currency on Tuesday afternoon, traders said.

 "Major state-owned banks were selling dollars in the market to lift the yuan by more than 150 pips," said a trader at a Chinese bank in Shanghai.